 Broad-leaved Lime varies considerably across its range, especially in hairiness.
-Trees from the Mediterranean edge its distribution are least hairy.
+Trees from the Mediterranean edge are least hairy.
 Hairiness increases gradually as one moves north, east and west (Pigott 2012).
-Schneider (1912) attempted to categorize this variation by describing five subspecies.
+Schneider (1912) attempted to categorise this variation by describing five subspecies.
 While admitting that they are points in a continuum, Pigott (2012) adopts three of these.
-In decreasing order of hairiness, they are: ssp. cordifolia (Besser) C.K.
-Schneid. from northern, western and north-eastern Europe; ssp. platyphyllos from central Europe; and ssp. pseudorubra C.K.
+In decreasing order of hairiness, they are: subsp. cordifolia (Besser) C.K.
+Schneid. from northern, western and northeastern Europe; subsp. platyphyllos from central Europe; and subsp. pseudorubra C.K.
 Schneid. from Mediterranean Europe and Turkey.
 These distinctions are of marginal horticultural significance.
-A fourth, ssp. corinthiaca (Bosc ex K. Koch) Pigott, is endemic to the Peloponnese and somewhat more distinct, with essentially glabrous leaves and thin-walled, spindle shaped fruits.
+A fourth, subsp. corinthiaca (Bosc ex K. Koch) Pigott, is endemic to the Peloponnese and somewhat more distinct, with essentially glabrous leaves and thin-walled, spindle shaped fruits.

 As a vigorous, tough, clean-limbed tree with scented flowers opening quite early in the season, Broad-leaved Lime has long been planted as an ornamental across the British Isles.
 A few old examples are immense.
 Two hollow pollards grow in parkland on limestone at Downton Castle, Herefordshire; the larger was measured at 2.86 m dbh in 2012.
 In Ireland, where it is not native, a tree in parkland at Grove House, Co.
 Tipperary was 41.5 m tall in 2000 (Tree Register 2018).